TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.azuredataexplorer/adxupdatecache.md

       "title": "Observation Window"
     }
   ],
-  "costSavingInfo": "*Adjusting the table cache will enable you to optimize your cluster node count which will result cost savings.
+  "costSavingInfo": "*Adjusting the cache policy will enable you to optimize your cluster node count which will result cost savings.
 Your actual savings may vary."
 }
 ---